 Agencies may not determine compensation for a position based on current or past compensation of a prospective employee new to state service;

-Agencies retain documentation for rationale of established rate of pay;

-Agencies set the salary eligibility date one year from the date of hire.
+Agencies set the benefit service date one year from the date of hire.

 Promotion

-Upon promotion, an agency normally gives a salary increase to the next higher rate in the new salary range.
+Upon promotion, an agency completes an internal assessment.

+If the outcome of the assessment results in a step equal to or below the employee’s current rate of pay, the agency shall increase the employee’s pay to the next higher rate in the new salary range.
 If the next higher rate is less than a 2.5 percent increase, the agency may use the next higher rate of pay in the higher classification’s salary range.

+If the outcome of the assessment results in a step above the employee’s current rate of pay, the agency shall use the outcome of the equal pay tool.
+If the higher step is less than a 2.5 percent increase, the agency may use the next higher rate of pay in the higher classification’s salary range.

-Promotional increases greater than the next higher rate as described in (A) above must consider an internal assessment.
-Agencies must retain documentation and determination of the established rate of pay.
-Set a new salary eligibility date six months from the date of promotion.
+Set a new benefit service date six months from the date of promotion.

-When an employee’s pay includes the PERS contribution, agencies consider the employee’s current base pay and the increase is to the next higher rate in the new salary range.
+When an employee’s pay includes the PERS contribution, agencies consider it as the employee’s current base pay.

-Agencies shall take into consideration the Salary Eligibility Date (SED) when a current state employee promotes to another position.
-If the employee’s SED is within 45 calendar days of the start date of their new position, and the employee is not at top step of the current salary range, the agency will process the promotion as if the employee had already reached their SED.
+Agencies shall take into consideration an employee’s Benefit Service Date (BSD) when a current state employee promotes to another position.
+If the employee’s BSD is within 45 calendar days of the start date of their new position, and the employee is not at top step of the current salary range, the agency will process the promotion as if the employee had already reached their BSD.

-Agencies will consider the work-out-of-class pay amount as part of the employee’s base wages when the employee has been in a work-out-of-class status for 12 months or longer.
+Agencies will consider the work-out-of-class pay amount as part of the employee’s base wages when the employee has been in a work-out-of-class status for 12 months or longer and the duties are directly related to the new classification.

+Agencies will consider lead work differential pay as part of the employee’s base wages when the employee has been in a leadwork status for 12 months or longer and the lead work duties are directly related to the new classification.

 Reemployment